DevStation-COCC/lambda-node-demo/README.md

   - __NOTE:__ REMEMBER TO HIT SAVE!
 2. Run the _Test_ you created previously.

-##### Question
+#### Question
 At this point your response body should be exactly the same as the JSON data in your test.
-Why is the response the same as the JSON data in your test?
+Why?

-##### Answer
+#### Answer
-The event object holds the data passed into our function, and the callback is passing the event object into the JSON response being returned by our function.
+The event object holds the data passed into our function, and the callback is passing the event object into the JSON response returned by our function.

 ### API Endpoint
 1. In the _Designer_ under _Add Trigger_ click on _API Gateway_.